mchirino89/mchirino89.github.io/pages/portfolio.md

 ## 📱 MyStickers

 This is probably the first idea of an app I ever developed for publication back in 2014.
-The premise is simple: instead of keep losing paper lists with your missing sticker numbers from an album your completing (may that be for the [latest soccer cup tournament][soccer], an [Avenger's movie][avengers], etc), choose to use _MyStickers_ for such task.
+The premise is simple: instead of losing paper lists with your missing sticker numbers from an album your completing (may that be for the [latest soccer cup tournament][soccer], an [Avenger's movie][avengers], etc), choose to use _MyStickers_ for such task.
 It allows for quick sorting and searching as well as sharing the list with other users via QR code.

 | Light mode           | Dark mode          | iPad support             d |
 |----------------------|--------------------|--------------------------|